Group4Columbia/TeamProject_Group4/README.md

 	  - More positive cases does not lead to more death
 3. Find out the correlation between # of vaccination and # of cases by county / state
 	  - More vaccination does not lead to less cases
-4. Find out if the most populated areas have the greatest amount of vaccinations
+4. Find out how the Human Devlopment Index effects the vaccination rollout across different countries that we are using for analysis.
-	  - Vaccine rollout is not related to population
+	  - Vaccine rollout is effected by the Human Development Index, and other socioeconomic factors such as politcs.
 5. Find out the relationship between days of school closures and cases in the country / region
     		- School closures does not decrease community cases

 ### Team project Environment Setup
 - Team Github – https://github.com/Group4Columbia/TeamProject_Group4